 Our pro forma net tangible book value as of December 31, 2020 was \$19.0 million or \$0.18 per share of common stock.
 Pro forma net tangible book value per share represents tangible assets, less liabilities, divided by the aggregate number of shares of common stock outstanding.
-After giving effect to the sale by us of the 6,981,818 shares of common stock in this offering, at an assumed initial public offering price of \$22.00 per share, the midpoint of the range set forth on the cover page of this prospectus, and the receipt and application of the net proceeds, our pro forma net tangible book value as of December 31, 2020 would have been \$165.1 million or \$1.60 per share (including 4,181,818 shares for the Anthem Private Placement).
-This represents an immediate increase in pro forma net tangible book value to existing stockholders of \$1.42 per share and an immediate dilution to new investors of \$20.40 per share.
+After giving effect to the sale by us of the 6,800,000 shares of common stock in this offering, based on the initial public offering price of \$23.00 per share, and the receipt and application of the net proceeds, our pro forma net tangible book value as of December 31, 2020 would have been \$167.7 or \$1.63 per share (including 4,000,000 shares for the Anthem Private Placement).
+This represents an immediate increase in pro forma net tangible book value to existing stockholders of \$1.45 per share and an immediate dilution to new investors of \$21.37 per share.
 Dilution per share represents the difference between the price per share to be paid by new investors for the shares of common stock sold in this offering and the pro forma net tangible book value per share immediately after this offering.
 The following table illustrates this per share dilution:

-Assumed initial public offering price \$22.00 Pro forma net tangible book value per share as of December 31, 2020 \$0.18 Increase in pro forma net tangible book value per share attributable to new investors \$1.42 Pro forma net tangible book value per share after offering \$ 1.60 Dilution per share to new investors \$20.40
+Assumed initial public offering price \$23.00 Pro forma net tangible book value per share as of December 31, 2020 \$0.18 Increase in pro forma net tangible book value per share attributable to new investors \$1.45 Pro forma net tangible book value per share after offering \$ 1.63 Dilution per share to new investors \$21.37